 For a cheerful place to have a cocktail before or after dinner, try TJ Bar on the waterfront.
 It’s a local and traveler’s favorite for daily drink specials as well as an affordable menu.

 For Puerto Ayora pub grub and craft beers, head to the two-story Santa Cruz Brewery overlooking Charles Darwin Avenue for a great view of the waterfront and a variety of brew flavors to choose from.
+In fact a wide range of craft beer pubs have sprung up in Puerto Ayora - definitely a welcome addition to town's night life.

 Puerto Ayora has a select group of art galleries featuring the work of local artists, and wonderful boutiques selling unique artifacts.
 Some of them may not be cheap, but they do stock wonderful items for gifts or souvenirs.
 For those with a tighter budget, don't worry, there are also plenty of shopping options to buy T-shirts and fridge magnets in Puerto Ayora or at Baltra Airport.